What is Cybersecurity Hardware and Software Security?

 Tampering can happen at any time in an asset's life cycle.
 At every subsequent launch, the technology checks and confirms the boot loaders that boot the code and execute the OS and firmware boot sequence.
 This extra layer of secure boot process helps eliminate the threat of tampering to inject malicious code under the OS.

-Moreover, a business-grade PC platform offers an extra layer of hardware-based security that provides your IT group a safer base on which to modify and scale.
+Moreover, a business-grade PC platform offers an extra layer of cybersecurity hardware that provides your IT group a safer base on which to modify and scale.

 Fleet endpoints of individual computers target hackers to access your data and inject malware inside your corporate firewall.
 These security threats motivate businesses to move toward a hardware-based security model that assists mitigate the potential risks of software-based security at the device level.
 With modern endpoint security, AI models employ hardware telemetry to help sense stealthy attacks.